ins/UltimateScripts-Ps/README.md

 ### Resize
 [![Play video](https://raw.githubusercontent.com/ins/UltimateScripts-Ps/gh-pages/i/resize.png)](https://vimeo.com/166353603)
 **If the size of a clipping layer is changed, update the scale and position of the image**
-- Center and resize images to fill
+- Center and resize images to fill of fit
-- Relative to *layer below* or *canvas*
+- Relative to *clipping mask* or *canvas*.
+Selected automatically.

 ### Guides
 [![Play video](https://raw.githubusercontent.com/ins/UltimateScripts-Ps/gh-pages/i/guides.png)](https://vimeo.com/166353608)